Home » Email & Online Copyright

 Bloggers Beware

-Now with Blogging being so popular and a way to vent opinions, many think they can post emails sent to them privately on their sites.
-Newbie bloggers also copy articles, blog posts or images and simply copy-n-paste them into their own Blog post because they can.
+With Blogging being so popular and a way to vent opinions, many think they can post emails sent to them privately on their sites.
+Newbie bloggers also copy articles, blog posts, or images and copy-n-paste them into their own Blog posts because they can.

 Just because you can doesn’t mean you do!

-If you use another person’s creative work, whether it be an email, graphic or blog post, you need to ask permission to do so first.
-Copyright is in place upon creation of that text or image.
-This post is copyright protected because I am the author/creator.
-The moment I created it, it became my copyright protected collateral.
+If you want to use another person’s creative work, whether an email, graphic, or blog post, you must ask permission first.
+Copyright is in place upon the creation of that text or image.
+As an example, this post is copyright protected because I am the author/creator.
+The moment I created it, it became my copyright-protected collateral.

 If you email me, my response is copyright protected.
-Just because I replied to you doesn’t provide tacit permission to repost my reply publicly without my permission.
+Just because I replied to you doesn’t provide tacit permission to repost my reply publicly without my consent.

 The Process Matters

-There is a standard and customary process if you find you want use to collateral created by someone else.
-It’s called asking first!
+There is a standard and customary process if you want to use collateral created by someone else.
+It’s called asking first.
 This includes if you want to take an email sent to you privately and make it public on your blog or social media.

-You contact the author/creator and let them know you would like to use their work, where and how you are going to use it.
-That last part is very important.
-The copyright holder may not want their work used in the manner or venue in which you plan to do so.
+All you have to do is contact the author/creator and let them know you would like to use their work and where and how you will use it.
+That last part is essential.
+The copyright holder may not want their work used in the manner or venue you plan to do so.

-TIP: When it comes to images or articles, throwing in the bait that you’ll link to their site in return will increase your chances of getting approval.
+TIP: When it comes to images or articles, mentioning that you plan to link to their website in return will increase your chances of getting approval.

-I don’t mind if onliners use my articles or content of my sites as long as they ask and give the proper references when they do.
-Rare is the case that providing a credit or some level of reference will not be required.
+I don’t mind if onliners use my articles or the content of my websites as long as they ask and give the proper reference and link to my website when they do.

-Even if you give “credit”, with or without a link, you still have to ask for permission.
-What if the creator/author doesn’t want their content on your site at all?
+Even if you give “credit,” with or without a link, you still have to ask for permission.
+What if the creator/author doesn’t want their content on your site?
 That is their choice to make.

-As far as the dissemination of private emails — besides the copyright issue — to do so is simply bad form.
-Beyond the lack of ethics and trust that forwarding or making public an email that was sent to you privately will imply, here again, copyright is still in full force.
+In business where credibility is essential, consider it bad form disseminating private emails — besides the copyright issue.
+Beyond the lack of ethics and trust that forwarding or making public an email sent to you privately will imply, adding copyright infringement to the mix is not a good look.

 The bottom line is you do not use, post, forward or copy anything created by someone else without their permission to do so.